Former Sotheby's boss Jason Rohde has been found guilty of the murder of his wife Susan in 2016. Rhode staged the murder scene to look like a suicide.

 Sali-Hlophe said Rhode staged the scene like a "play" getting several actors to play the roles in his scene.

-She said Rhode intended to kill his wife and found him guilty on both charges against him.
+She said Rohde intended to kill his wife and found him guilty on both charges against him.

-Bail was withdrawn and Rhode was handcuffed before being led down to the holding cells below the courtroom.
+Bail was withdrawn and Rohde was handcuffed before being led down to the holding cells below the courtroom.

 The case was remanded until the 21st of November for presentencing proceedings.